 Protecting computer systems from theft or damage to their hardware, software or electronic data, as well as from disruption or misdirection of the services they provide.

 Studying the theory, experimentation, and engineering that form the basis for the design and use of information, computation, and their implementation in computer systems.

 Hi, I'm the founding faculty and research educator of FIRE Capital One Machine Learning, a FIRE: First-Year Innovation & Research Experience innovation & research stream experience at the University of Maryland.

-FIRE Capital One Machine Learning is a CURE: Course-based Undergraduate Research Experience that immerses first-year (new freshman, freshman connection, transfer) undergraduate students in state-of-the-art research and faculty-led mentorship experience in machine learning, deep learning, and artificial intelligence.
+FIRE Capital One Machine Learning is a year-long (2-3 semester) CURE: Course-based Undergraduate Research Experience that immerses first-year (new freshman, freshman connection, transfer) undergraduate students in faculty-led research and mentorship experience in machine learning.

-We focus on technical projects in the field of machine learning, deep learning, and artificial intelligence using recently developed techniques, perspectives, and applications for market-relevant areas such as computer vision, natural language processing, and data analytics.
+We focus on helping students develop research and career-ready skills by training them to work on technical projects in the field of machine learning, deep learning, or artificial intelligence using recently developed techniques and perspectives, and apply them to market-relevant areas such as computer vision, natural language processing, automation, and data analytics.

 - 3D Object Detection and Localization for Autonomous Vehicles